 You may understand the risk of getting into an auto accident when operating a motor vehicle; after all, the New Mexico Department of Transportation reported 46,786 traffic accidents in 2018 alone.
 You may not, however, anticipate getting injured due to a defective auto part.
 Although millions of consumers trust vehicle manufacturers to design and create safe automobiles, manufacturers make mistakes.
 Learn the most common auto part defects to maintain better control over the safety of your vehicle.

-A car’s brakes are critical for preventing car accidents.
+A car’s brakes are critical for preventing car accidents in Albuquerque.
 Properly working brakes allow a driver to stop on time to avoid colliding with another vehicle, object or pedestrian.
 Defects with a vehicle’s design or manufacture could lead to a brake line that fails, taking away the driver’s ability to stop or control the car.
 Other defects may include brake pads that wear out too quickly, bad rotors or cracked calipers.
 A car’s antilock brake system may also malfunction.

 Unexpected brake problems due to a part defect could lead to the loss of vehicle control.
 Bad brakes could force a car to pull to the side when the driver applies the brakes, for example, or the brakes may not work at all.
 In some cases, a car could flip or roll over as a result of bad brakes yanking it to one side of the road.
 In others, the brakes may apply unintentionally while driving.
 Defective brakes can cause catastrophic car accidents.